pownjs/recon/README.md

 ## Scripting

-Pown recon is designed to be scripted either via your favorite shell environment or [Pown Script](https://github.com/pownjs/pown-script).
-If you use Pown Script you will benefit from preserved context between each command execution.
+Pown recon is designed to be scripted either via your favorite shell environment, [Pown Script](https://github.com/pownjs/script), [Pown Engine Templates](https://github.com/pownjs/engine) and JavaScript.
+Scripts benefit from preserved context between each command execution.
 This means that you can build a graph without then need to save and restore into intermediate files.

 Using your favourite editor create a file called `example.pown` with the following contents: